DHRUVA-SOOD/Surgical-Tool/README.md

 ## Prerequisites

-# Ensure you have Python 3.7+ installed.
+Ensure you have Python 3.7+ installed.
 Then, install the required dependencies:

 "pip install streamlit opencv-python numpy pillow"

 ## Running the Application

-# Navigate to the project directory and run:
+Navigate to the project directory and run:

 "streamlit run str.py"

+# License

+This project is open-source and free to use.